Hornet: The First New Dodge In Almost A Decade Is Coming

 Hornet will be based on Alfa Romeo’s Tonale crossover

-As one would guess it will not be a car.
-No, the Hornet will be based on Alfa Romeo’s Tonale crossover.
+What you might not expect is that the Hornet will be based on Alfa Romeo’s Tonale crossover.
 The Tonale is itself based on the Jeep Compass architecture.
-A Tonale concept was shown two years ago.
+Two years ago a Tonale concept was unveiled.

 The Italian site Passione Auto Italiane was first with Hornet news.
 It mentioned in a post that the Tonale would share production lines at the Alfa plant in Pomigliano D’Arco, Italy.
 Both will feature the 2.0-liter turbocharged four-cylinder currently found in the Wrangler.